Stuycs-K/final-project-8-glickd-moj/WORKLOG.md

 ### 5/30

 made up method to print cards in the placeholders and started code for multiple cards in a hand

+### 5/31

+added card images to card and deck classes

+### 6/1

+card images are now accessible and displayable in correct spots